StreamController/StreamController/README.md

 ## Contributing
 We welcome contributions!
 Feel free to open pull requests to improve StreamController.

+If you're interested in helping with the development of this app, you can contact me on our [Discord server](https://discord.gg/MSyHM8TN3u) to request write access to our [Dev planning board](https://github.com/orgs/StreamController/projects/2).
+For mor information see [Dev-Planning-Board](Dev-Planning-Board.md).

 ### Contributors
 Thank you to all our contributors for your hard work and support!